Sami-Aml/flexistrive-website/content/pages/data-deletion.md

       We value your privacy and are committed to ensuring that your personal information is handled securely and in compliance with all relevant regulations.
-Below are the steps and resources to request data deletion and manage your account for our game, Space Runner.
+Below are the steps and resources to request data deletion and manage your account for our games (Space Runner, ...).

       ## Unity Services

-      Our game uses several Unity services, including Unity Analytics, Ads Legacy, Authentication, and In-App Purchases.
+      Our game uses several Unity services, including Unity Analytics, Ads, Authentication, and In-App Purchases.
 Here’s how you can manage and delete your data associated with these services:

       ### Unity Player Account